randy3k/SendCode/README.md

 ### Some details about block expansion

-SendREPL uses the following logic to expand cursor when sending text.
+SendCode uses the following logic to expand cursor when sending text.

 - R blocks are detected by `{`,`}` pairs or knitr-spin `#+` decorators.
 - Julia blocks are detected by `begin`, `end` pairs and indentations.